skatejs/skatejs/README.md

 #### `number`

-Ensures the value is always a `Number` and is correctly linked to an attribute.
-The value will default to `0` if an empty or non-numeric value is passed.
+Ensures the value is a `Number` and is correctly linked to an attribute.
+Numeric string values such as `'10'` will be converted to a `Number`.
+Non-numeric string values will be converted to `undefined`.
+The value will default to `0` if an empty value is passed.